tournepivoine/shinpokered-fr/README.md

 - Fixed rom hack byte not getting set on new game
 - Battle sprite organization updates and extra backs
 - You will now be given the choice to warp if the rom hack version does not match
+- Female trainer can be activated by compiling with the _FPLAYER tag

 #Bugfixes: